term7/RaspberryPi-VLC_Videolooper/README.md

 To douple-check that the group *sudo* is missing from the list of groups run this command in a terminal window:<br>
 `groups workstation`

+SIDE NOTE: Eventually we recommend to create a separate admin user and delete the standard user *pi*.
+In this quide we will run all sudo commands as user *pi*.
+At least you should change the default password of user *pi*.

 # 03 - Prepare Desktop Environment